GA-repos/Installfest/README.md

 #### Note for Linux Users
 We support both macOS and Ubuntu (an open-source Linux based OS) at WDI.
-If you choose to use Linux, we strongly recommend using Ubuntu 16.04.
+If you choose to use Linux, we strongly recommend using the latest Ubuntu [LTS](https://ubuntu.com/about/release-cycle) (currently 18.04).
 We can guide you through the process of getting that set up on your machine.
 If you choose to use a different Linux distribution, or a different version of Ubuntu, the scripts in this repository will _not_ work, and you will be responsible for configuring your own development